-To view the vFlash SD card properties, in the iDRAC Web interface, go to Configuration > System Settings > Hardware Settings > vFlash.
+To view the vFlash SD card properties, in the iDRAC Web interface, go to Configuration > System Settings > the iDRAC Web interface, go to Configuration > System Settings > VFlash.
 The Card Properties page is displayed.
 For information about the displayed properties, see the iDRAC Online Help.